Having a baby is one of the hardest things a woman can do. You literally agree to give up your body for another human being. That’s pretty impressive.

 During my time nursing, I learned a lot of great things that I want to pass on to every mom who’s trying their hardest to get their body back while breastfeeding a baby.

 Let me stress again that every mom will lose weight differently while nursing.
 Your body is pretty amazing and it knows how to give your baby exactly what it needs.
 Your milk changes and adapts based on your baby’s needs, and your body does too.

 Some women are able to drop weight faster while nursing, while others, *cough, cough, like me*, tend to hold on to a few extra pounds until they stop.
 I’ve never been able to lose all the weight I want while nursing, (or even close to it…) I have to wait until I’m done to get rid of those last pesky pounds.

 I hold onto weight while nursing and really struggle to lose it.
-For some the pounds just seem to come off, but for a large amount of women, maybe even half, they will not drop much at all during this time.
+For some, the pounds just seem to come off, but for a large number of women, maybe even half, they will not drop much at all during this time.
 Regardless of which category you fall into, here are some of my favorite things to think about when combining breastfeeding and weight loss: